Last updated at Thu, 09 May 2024 14:56:43 GMT

 As ransomware attacks continue to escalate and become broader in reach and scope, we will also continue to see increasing societal collateral damage.

 Now is the time for action.
 Thankfully, we have a framework for just such action!
-Rapid7 was part of a multi-stakeholder task force charged with coming up with a framework to combat ransomware.
+Rapid7 was part of a multi-stakeholder task force charged with coming up with a framework for ransomware prevention.
 As we work toward supporting each of the efforts detailed in the report, we encourage all other organizations and especially all governments to dedicate time and resources towards doing the same.
 We must work together to stem the tide, change the attacker economics, and reduce the impacts of ransomware on society as a whole.

 NEVER MISS A BLOG